marcuskim1989/FourBrains/README.md

 <h3 align="center">project_title</h3>

   <p align="center">
     Four Brains is a coordination tool for beginner drummers.
 Users can create their own beats by using combinations of 4 and 3-note "beat cards".
-The randomization function allows users to challenge themselves with new beats.
+The randomization function allows users to challenge themselves with unexpected combinations of beat cards.
 Four Brains started as a school project, and is now being developed for commercial release.
     <br />
     <a href="https://github.com/marcuskim1989/FourBrains"><strong>Explore the docs »</strong></a>
     <br />